Fraud on a Wire

-“The criminals have gotten smarter,” said Victor Searcy, director of fraud operations at Identity Theft 911.
+“The criminals have gotten smarter,” said Victor Searcy, director of fraud operations at IDT911.
 “They have figured out how to access customers’ Internet and telephone accounts.
 When financial institutions contact the customer to validate the transaction, it’s the criminal who responds.”

 In April, the FBI sent a warning about wire fraud attacks that targeted small- to medium-size companies.
 Criminals secured victims’ online banking sign-in credentials through phishing emails or by directing them to websites loaded with malware.
 They used that information to initiate and control unauthorized wire transfers to companies in China.
 In a one-month period, the scheme cost U.S. businesses more than $11 million.

 Suspicious wire transfers raise red flags at major banks.
 If a request seems out of the ordinary, a banker will call the customer to verify his or her identity.
 But even this security check can be rendered ineffective when thieves take the additional step of hijacking their targets’ phone lines.
 By calling the phone company and putting call forwarding on the consumer account in question, a thief can ensure that any calls to confirm bank activity are redirected to his own cell phone—and appease concerns accordingly.